-What does the Budget mean for landlords and investors?
+What does the autumn Budget 2018 mean for landlords and investors?

 The property industry – and especially landlords – have, understandably, become somewhat nervous on Budget day.
 This is due to Budgets over the last few years delivering some harsh tax changes which have adversely impacted landlords’ business models.